 Why: The purpose is to ensure that all aspects of the planned research and personal development plan, including supervision and research environment, are optimal and understood by all.

 Who must attend the seminar: Applicant and main supervisor; co-supervisors and mentor are invited to participate in the seminar even though their attendance is not mandatory.

 What to expect at the seminar: In addition to an overview of doctoral training including description of mandatory administrative reporting tasks, you will have the chance to meet the Director of Studies and the Doctoral Administrator in person.
-Additional supervisor/PhD students might attend the same admissions seminar, so might be presenting your training plan to several scientists.
+Additional supervisor/PhD students might attend the same information seminar, so might be presenting your training plan to several scientists.

-4. Identify a mentor
+4. Take the introduction course; identify a mentor

-A person who:
+An independent person who:

 - Can advise you in any aspect of your personal and professional development